ITV News Meridian: January 1993 – December 2006

-The presenting line-up for each news service reflected continuity and change.
 Meridian South went on air with Fred Dinenage (TVS & Southern) and Debbie Thrower (BBC), the South East anchors were Mike Debens (TVS) and Alison Holloway (Sky, ABC) and in the Thames Valley, Andy Craig (Central) partnered with Mai Davies (TVS).
 Carl Tyler did the weather for Thames Valley and South and Ron Lobeck was also retained for the South East forecasts.

-Robin Britton had scope to recruit the best talent not only from TVS, but from the outgoing Thames Television, Channel 4 Daily, TSW and TV-AM as well.
-These included programme producer Paul Erlam and transport correspondent Mike Pearse (Thames News), along with Alison Black (Channel 4 Daily) and Peter Brookes (TV-am).
+Robin Britton recruited programme producer Paul Erlam and transport correspondent Mike Pearse (Thames News), along with Alison Black (Channel 4 Daily) and Peter Brookes (TV-am).

-Andy Cooper also took advantage of the franchise changes, hiring the very experienced Nick Myers from TV-am, and moving Steve McDonnell from current affairs at TVS back into the newsroom, this time as a programme producer alongside Myers.
-Mark Southgate also brought in new recruits, including the journalist Marc Percy – the three new-look programmes were hosted from an original set design was by Eye-Catching Design.
+Andy Cooper hired Nick Myers from TV-am, and moved Steve McDonnell from current affairs at TVS back into the newsroom as a programme producer.
+Mark Southgate recruited journalist Marc Percy.
+The three new-look programmes were hosted from an original set design was by Eye-Catching Design.

 All three editions of Meridian Tonight went onto win the Royal Television Society's Nations and Regions Programme of the Year award – the only time three programmes have tied for the top prize.

-Presentation for all three services moved to new smaller digital studios at Whiteley, near Fareham on Saturday 4 December 2004; the studios in Southampton and near Maidstone were closed at this time.

-The Northam studios in Southampton were sold off for a reported £5 million for domestic housing and the studios near Maidstone were closed, the Meridian team in the South East moved back to the Maidstone Studios originally built by TVS and rejected by Meridian when they took over.
+Presentation for all three services moved to new smaller digital studios at Whiteley, near Fareham on Saturday 4 December 2004.
+The Northam studios in Southampton were sold for a reported £5 million for domestic housing and the studios near Maidstone were closed.
+The Meridian team in the South East moved back to the Maidstone Studios originally built by TVS and rejected by Meridian when they took over.
 Newsgathering operations in all areas were retained.

 In December 2006, the updates during GMTV became pan-regional.
-Weekend bulletins had become pan-regional across the South Coast and South East only, whilst the West retained its own weekend bulletins right up until 3 December 2006, when ITV Thames Valley was launched.
+Weekend bulletins had become pan-regional across the South Coast and South East only, whilst the West retained its own weekend bulletins until 3 December 2006, when ITV Thames Valley was launched.

 December 2006 – February 2009

-On 4 December 2006, the long expected merger between West and the ITV Central South sub-region took place, forming the non-franchise ITV Thames Valley news service, broadcasting Thames Valley Today/Tonight from the same studio at Whiteley.
+On 4 December 2006, a merger between West and the ITV Central South sub-region took place, forming the non-franchise ITV Thames Valley news service, broadcasting Thames Valley Today/Tonight from the same studio at Whiteley.
 The merger saw Buckinghamshire, Oxfordshire and the Swindon area being added to the region for news purposes.
 The former ITV Central South sub-region headquarters at Abingdon was retained as the main news gathering base for ITV Thames Valley, but the studio presentation facility was mothballed.

-Bulletins during GMTV became pan-regional across the entire combined ITV Meridian and ITV Thames Valley areas, and branded as GMTV News.
+Bulletins during GMTV became pan-regional across the ITV Meridian and ITV Thames Valley areas, and branded as GMTV News.
 Weekend bulletins continued to be separate Meridian News (pan-regional for South Coast and South East) and Thames Valley Today/Tonight services.